Skip to content

 Session-scoped Vault refs use vault:sessions/<session_id>/<name>.
 They are ordinary encrypted Vault records filtered by the session prefix, and the session inspector shows only redacted metadata for those refs.

-Use this section when a live run needs supervision or forensic detail: why it started, what state it entered, which events were persisted, whether it can resume, and which permission checks apply while the agent works.
+Use this section when a live run needs supervision or forensic detail: why it started, what state it entered, which events were persisted, whether it can be attached, and which permission checks apply while the agent works.
 If the problem is choosing an agent definition, use Agents first.
 If the problem is the daemon or database itself, use Operations after you identify the affected session.

 In this section